tim-kuteev/ngx-toast-notifications/README.md

     ...
     CustomToastComponent,
   ],
-  entryComponents: [
-    CustomToastComponent, // this declaration is required for imperative loading ],
+   // for the Angular befiore version 9 the following declaration is also required for imperative loading /* entryComponents: [
+    CustomToastComponent,
+  ], */
   ...
 })
 export class AppModule {}